Olivier Chamard/Geneva Academy

 Our experts and professors have commented and provided expert advice on the human rights and humanitarian implications of the pandemic via blog posts, publications and participation in podcasts:

-We've put in place the necessary IT facilities and support to ensure the smooth running of all our classes in an environment that ensures high-quality teaching and interactions between all participants
+We've put in place the necessary IT facilities and support to ensure the smooth running of all our classes in hybrid or online teaching modes if these are required by the evolution of the health situation.

 We are adapting rapidly to the situation related to the COVID–19 pandemic and are in a position to ensure continued high quality and interactive teaching for our three master’s programmes.